shaildesai98/Python-Challenge/README.md

 # Python-Challenge

-PyBank Instructions
+PyPoll document is on the main branch and PyBank document is in PyBank folder PyBank Instructions
 In this Challenge, you are tasked with creating a Python script to analyze the financial records of your company.
 You will be given a financial dataset called budget_data.csv.
 The dataset is composed of two columns: "Date" and "Profit/Losses".